-Sam Hatfield, certified NRA and Sig Academy Master Instructor, graduated from the Colorado School of Trades.
-He worked as head gunsmith at Green Mountain Guns in Lakewood, Colorado and served as a member of the United States Army Marksmanship Unit as a gunsmith.
-Sam now owns Hatfields Gunsmithing Inc. in Manassas, VA., where he offers finely crafted one-of-a-kind firearms to the civilian market.
+Certified NRA and Sig Academy Master Instructor Sam Hatfield graduated from Colorado School of Trades.
+He worked as head gunsmith at Green Mountain Guns in Lakewood, Colo. and served as a member of the U.S. Army Marksmanship Unit as a gunsmith.
+He owns Hatfields Gunsmithing in Manassas, Va. where he offers finely crafted one-of-a-kind firearms to the civilian market.

-Brandon Miller specializes in long range precision rifles and 1911 pistols and has spent more than 20 years with AR-style weapon platforms, both as end user and armor.
-He was a gunsmithing instructor and the National Rifle Association Coordinator for Murray State College where he specialized in gunsmithing for his AA degree.
-Brandon spent several years in special operations both in the military and in police units serving as a tactical medic on a Dallas-area SWAT team.
+Having spent more than 20 years with AR-style weapon platforms, Brandon Miller specializes in long-range precision rifles and 1911 pistols.
+His experience is both as end user and armorer.
+He was a gunsmithing instructor at Murray State College in Oklahoma and spent several years in special operations both in the military and in police units serving as a tactical medic on a Dallas-area SWAT team.

 Report a problem with this page